alxdavids/ourbbg/content/post/golaco-tommy-smith.md

 we sat down to watch Derby labour to a 1-0 defeat against relegation rivals Rotherham United.
 Somehow, the permanent appointment of Wayne Rooney has generated a sense of optimism.
-In reality, the club is desperate for the sort of introspection about the state of a club that is unable even to pay its own players.
+In reality, the club is desperate for introspection.
+The sort of introspection that is demanded when a club is unable even to pay its own players.

 <br>
 <iframe width="100%" height="500" src="https://www.youtube.com/embed/Z-XjOBz4vKc?start=41" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>